-Disputants Relationship Initiating Conflict Underlying Issues Stage of the Process John - middle aged, neighbours A tree planted by Bob on his property Bob had a close friendship with the previous Mediators have already laid down the ground Caucasian male has grown to the neighbour and is rules.
-The excerpt Bob point that it hangs over into John's disappointed that he doesn't have a similar relationship begins with disputants describing the conflict - middle aged, property.
-It is with John.
-John has the from each side.
-It ends Caucasian male shading John's garden and attracting wasps. impression that Bob doesn't like him. just as they are about to begin problem solving.
+Disputants Relationship Initiating Conflict Underlying Issues Stage of the Process John - middle aged, Caucasian male neighbours A tree planted by Bob on his property has grown to the point that it hangs Bob had a close friendship with the previous neighbour and is disappointed that he doesn't Mediators have already laid down the ground rules.
+The excerpt begins with disputants Bob - middle aged, Caucasian male over into John's property.
+It is shading John's garden and attracting wasps. have a similar relationship with John.
+John has the impression that Bob doesn't like him. describing the conflict from each side.
+It ends just as they are about to begin problem solving.